-Your company website is your calling card – it is very likely the first impression anyone will have of your business, and that will determine if they engage or even stick around.
-It stands to reason that making it appealing and easy to use should be your number one priority.
+Your company website is your calling card and is very likely the first impression anyone will have of your business.
+Making it appealing and easy to use should be your number one priority.

 Responsive web design is the internet’s answer to the changing browsing trends that began many years ago with smartphones and tablets.
 There is no longer a standard screen size, which means that the content displayed needs to adjust itself to whatever dimensions the user has.